AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/AttributeValueRestrictions.md

 XmlSchemaManager.AttributeValueRestrictions Method
 ==================================================
-AutomationML 2.1 APIGets the List of Attribute value restrictions for the attribute with the defined name.
+Gets the List of Attribute value restrictions for the attribute with the defined name.
 The Attribute should be an attribute of a child defined by the given name, which exists in the defined parent child relation defined by the parent name.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)